About Our League

 Who is ROCK?

 ROCK is athletic.
 For many women, roller derby is their first team sport and athletic endeavor.
-The skaters in ROCK train daily to perform at their highest levels to win games and give spectators a great sporting experience.
+The skaters in ROCK train daily to perform at their highest levels to win bouts and give spectators a great sporting experience.
 This is evidenced by a very loyal and ever growing fan base.
 As a proud member of the Women’s Flat Track Derby Association (WFTDA), ROCK’s finest skaters compete at home, regionally, and nationally against other high caliber teams.

 ROCK is focused on community.
 Not just a sports team, ROCK is a registered non-profit business that is committed to enhancing the fabric of the unique city that is Lexington.
 ROCK gives time and money to several local charities (including Toys for Tots, Wounded Warriors, and the Lexington Humane Society) and partners with local businesses whenever possible.
 ROCK can also be seen in local newspapers, on newscasts, heard on radio stations, and spotted at local events such as parades, store openings, and charity events.